Frequently Asked Questions

 What are my expenses?

 If you have a free placement you will have no expenses.
-If you purchase an ATM you will need to purchase the ATM or pay your monthly lease payment.
+If you purchase an ATM you will have the cost of the ATM and any associated processing and warranty fees.
 The ATM will require a standard phone line, an internet connection, or a wireless device for network communications, and a standard electrical outlet.

 What is included with each ATM purchase or placement?